gulfiliz/gulfiliz.github.io/_posts/2025-08-27-spontaneous-symmetry-breaking-deep.md

 **Topological order:**

-In 2D systems, even without SSB, there can be **topological order** — long-range entanglement not captured by any local order parameter.
+In 2D systems, even without SSB, there can be **topological order**, long-range entanglement not captured by any local order parameter.

-Topological order is more subtle than SSB — it cannot be described by a Landau order parameter.
+Topological order is more subtle than SSB.
+It cannot be described by a Landau order parameter.

 The fractional quantum Hall states are topologically ordered.
 Topological quantum computation exploits this.